goshuirc/goshu/readme.md

 **invite**: makes the bot auto-join any channel it's /invited to
 **log_display**: prints/logs everything

+### ApiQuery Module
+This module loads commands from the _modules/apiquery_ directory; That directory contains a multitude of files, each one providing a single command.
+The command-files are stored in json, and here are what the different keys do:
+**description**: sentence-long string describing the command
+**permission**: number representing the lowest permission level requirement required to access the command
+**url**: part of the url directly before the encoded user data
+**urlpost**: part of the url directly after the encoded user data
+**response**: series of lists, representing how the response is constructed from the given json

+### Danbooru Module
+This module loads commands from the _modules/danbooru_ directory, keys:
+**description**: sentence-long string describing the command
+**permission**: number representing the lowest permission level requirement required to access the command
+**url**: base url of the danbooru installation

+### Google Module
+This module loads commands from the _modules/google_ directory, keys:
+**name**: name given to represent site
+**description**: sentence-long string describing the command
+**permission**: number representing the lowest permission level requirement required to access the command
+**url**: the url of the site to match, literally inserted after a "site:" google keyword

 ### Responses Module
-This module loads commands from the _modules/responses_ directory.
-That directory contains a multitude of files, each one providing a single command.
-The command-files are stored in json, and here are what the different keys do:
+This module loads commands from the _modules/responses_ directory, keys:
 **description**: sentence-long string describing the command
 **permission**: number representing the lowest permission level requirement required to access the command
 **initial**: string to process before getting randomised string